gucheng0712/gucheng0712.github.io/_posts/2019-03-15-Natural Language Processing.md

 ### **One-Hot Encoding**

-`One-hot encoding` is another vector encoding method that marksa particular vector index with a value of true (1), if the token exists in the document; with a value of false (0), if it does not exist.
+`One-hot encoding` is another vector encoding method that marks a particular vector index with a value of true (1), if the token exists in the document; with a value of false (0), if it does not exist.
 This method is `effective for very small documents (sentences, tweets)` that `don’t` contain very many repeated elements.

 <p align="center"> <img src="/static/assets/img/blog/ohe.jpg" width="50%"></p>